Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Preliminaries and Problem Formulation

+where $c_{\text{r}}$ is a scalar weight that determines the relative importance of collision risk versus travel distance.
+We use the same $c_{\text{r}}$ across options to keep risk-distance trade-offs similar.
 Note that \eqref{eq:robot_utility} represents an \textbf{objective} cost that can be utilized by robots to optimize their performance by balancing between safety (risk minimization) and efficiency (distance minimization).
 Nevertheless, in most cases, humans perceive risks and distances subjectively, leading to a discrepancy between human and robotic evaluations, as we introduce next.